corybrunson/ordr/cran-comments.md

 As documented, this note is probably due to a MiKTeX bug that can be ignored:
 <https://github.com/r-hub/rhub/issues/503>

-The other note read as follows:
+One note read as follows:
 ```
 * checking HTML version of manual ...
 NOTE
 Skipping checking HTML validation: no command 'tidy' found